 Reims witnessed some epic slipstreaming races.
 It also played host to an international 12-hour sportscar race at the French Grand Prix meetings, alongside many national categories.

 The last F1 race was in 1966 (won by Jack Brabham), with sportscars continuing until the following year and Formula 2 until 1969.
 Motorcycle races then formed the mainstay for the next three years.

 Competition from other circuits and financial and political difficulties finally closed the track in 1972.
 The grandstands and decaying pit garages still remain by the roadside as a poignant reminder to the speed aces of the past.

 Les Amis du Circuit de Gueux (a non-profit organisation) is working to preserve the old pit building, grandstands and other remaining structures of the circuit, with the aim of actively supporting the resumption of historic meetings on the 1952 version of the circuit.

 This is a historic circuit which is no longer in operation.

 Rate This Circuit

 The Circuit de Reims is located on the D26 road from Reims to Gueux in the Champagne region of France.

 Since the circuit’s closure, there have been numerous changes to the local road infrastructure, though much of the basic public road remains, as do the former grandstands and pit buildings.

 It is no longer possible to complete a lap of the circuit used from 1953 onwards as the tarmac between Bretelle Nord and Muizon has been removed and ends in an open field.
-Alongside the road in the stretch is a small monument to pioneering Franco-Austrian racer Annie Bousquet who died in a crash on the approach to Muizon in 1956 12 Hours race.
+Alongside the road in that stretch is a small monument to pioneering Franco-Austrian racer Annie Bousquet who died in a crash on the approach to Muizon in 1956 12 Hours race.